-Support the development and maintenance of the budget

-This unit describes the knowledge, skills and attitudes required to maintain budgets within the organisation.
+UA53503 Support the development and maintenance of the budg UA53503 Support the development and maintenance of the budget Unit Descriptor: This unit describes the knowledge, skills and attitudes required to maintain budgets within the organisation.
 It covers the sourcing of quotations and requisitions used for budgeting purposes as well as providing an awareness of budgets to uphold the effective and economical completion of activities within the organisation.

-- 1. Plan for and collect information for budgets - 1.1 Confirm areas for which the budget is being prepared with relevant personnel and provide required information for the development of the budget according to organisational procedures. - 1.2 Consult with relevant personnel in the budget planning process as required according to standard operating procedures. - 1.3 Contribute to the preparation of the budget for own area of responsibility according to organisational financial policies and procedures. - 1.4 Confirm that resources for activities are allocated in accordance with the approved organisational budget. - 2.
-Source quotations and prepare requisitions - 2.1 Source quotations for the housekeeping department based on relevant information relating to activities to be completed according to financial operating procedures. - 2.2 Request feedback for quotations from relevant personnel in accordance with organisational financial policies and procedures.
+1. Plan for and collect information for budgets 1.1 Confirm areas for which the budget is being prepared with relevant personnel and provide required information for the development of the budget according to organisational procedures.
+1.2 Consult with relevant personnel in the budget planning process as required according to standard operating procedures.
+1.3 Contribute to the preparation of the budget for own area of responsibility according to organisational financial policies and procedures.
+1.4 Confirm that resources for activities are allocated in accordance with the approved organisational budget.
+2. Source quotations and prepare requisitions 2.1 Source quotations for the housekeeping department based on relevant information relating to activities to be completed according to financial operating procedures.

+2.2 Request feedback for quotations from relevant personnel in accordance with organisational financial policies and procedures.